Quick intro about the Gotthard Panorama Express ride

 Section 1: Lucerne to Flüelen by boat

-You will board a historical paddle steamer in Lucerne.
+You will board a historical paddle steamer or motorboat in Lucerne.
 The Alps pass by slowly while you enjoy lunch in the ship restaurant (this is optional).
 The trip starts with views of the city of Lucerne and Mount Pilatus.
 A bit further on you can see Mount Rigi on your left; a beautiful area to hike.

 Between Brunnen and Seelisberg, the boat will turn right into the southern end of Lake Lucerne: the Urnersee.
 You're getting closer to the higher peaks now, and steep forested rock walls rise up from both sides of the lake.
 The next destination of the trip, the snow-capped peaks surrounding the Gotthard Pass, can already be seen from here.